olgacarrasco/-ecommerce-db-project/README.md

-A hands-on portfolio project showcasing how to design, populate, and transform a relational database using Supabase and SQL.
+A hands-on portfolio project showcasing how to design, populate and transform a relational database using Supabase and SQL.
 The project simulates a simplified e-commerce platform with key data tables such as customers, orders and products.

 - The goal is to demonstrate practical skills in: